Etanercept Powder and Solvent for Solution for Injection; Etanercept Solution for

 Auto-injector (Solution for injection)

-syringe contains 50 mg of etanercept in 1 mL of Enbrel solution.
-One alcohol swab is provided for each Auto-injector in the
+contains 50 mg of etanercept in 1 mL of Enbrel solution.
+Alcohol swabs are also provided

 Powder for injection: